by-dezz/jija/docs/manual/drivers.md

 You can create your own drivers and use them in the project.

-By default, jija has `jija.drivers.JinjaORMDriver` for database and `jija.contrib.swagger.driver.SwaggerDriver` for docs.
+By default, jija has `jija.contrib.jija_orm.driver.JinjaORMDriver` for database and `jija.contrib.swagger.driver.SwaggerDriver` for docs.

 ## Include